Olivia Merilahti

-Olivia Bouyssou (born 25 February 1982), known professionally as Olivia Merilahti and Prudence, is a Finnish-French singer and composer, best known for being the frontwoman of the musical duo The Dø.
+Olivia Merilahti is a Finnish-French singer and composer, best known for being the frontwoman of the musical duo The Dø.
 Her work has been compared to that of Björk, whom she cites as a major influence.
 Merilahti was born to a French father and a Finnish mother.
 She primarily uses English in music, which she learned at an early age.Finnish is my intimate language; I speak Finnish with my mum and I've been living in France for most of my life, so it's been my secret language.
-My secret weapon somehow.
-So these different languages play different roles in my life, and English has always been the musical one.Having studied classical music in Helsinki, Merilahti gravitated to rock music, then jazz and electronic music.
+So these different languages play different roles in my life, and English has always been the musical one.Having studied music in Paris and Helsinki, Merilahti gravitated to rock music, then jazz and electronic music.
 In 2004, during the writing of music from the movie Empire of the Wolves, she met Dan Levy, with whom she formed French indie rock band The Dø.

-In 2020, she released a solo project under the name Prudence.
+The duo released 3 albums between 2008 and 2014, toured the world and got awarded best rock album at Les Victoires de la Musique in 2015.
+They were several times quoted by Billie Eilish as her favourite band.

+In 2018 Olivia got her first role in a movie alongside Mathieu Kassovitz, "Sparring" by Samuel Jouy.
+She composed the original score.

+She released her first LP under the name Prudence, "Beginnings" in 2021, collaborating with various producers such as Xavier de Rosnay from Justice.

+Between 2022 and 2025, Olivia collaborated with many artists such as Kavinsky, Etienne de Crecy or French 79.
+She also worked as a producer for many French acts such as Louane and Yoa.

+Olivia is currently producing her solo album under her own name.